maxm-akins/cs1660-final-group1/README.md

 ##### 2. User data

 - In a fully flushed out version of this application, we would also include a profile page with some customizable options and information.
 However, for the sake of time and reduced complexity of the project, we figured it would be unnecessary for the delivery of the requirements.

+##### 3. User data security

+- For reasons similar to those mentioned in the second point above, our approach to securing user data is lack luster at best.
+In a true environment, one outside CS 1660, a much more secure methodology would be in place.

 ## 👥 Contributors